Charters Towers City

 Charters Towers City faces significant health challenges according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is relatively low at approximately 51% of the total population (around 1,172 people).
-The most common medical conditions are asthma and arthritis, affecting 9.3% and 9.2% of residents respectively.
-Notably, 62.1% of residents report being completely clear of medical ailments compared to 67.6% across the rest of Queensland.
-Working-age population health challenges include elevated chronic condition rates.
-The area has 20.2% of residents aged 65 and over (466 people).
-Health outcomes among seniors present notable challenges, with national rankings higher than those of the general population.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Approximately 51% of the total population (~1,159 people) have private health cover, which is relatively low.
+The most common medical conditions in the area are asthma and arthritis, affecting 9.3 and 9.2% of residents respectively.
+However, 62.1% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+There are 20.6% of residents aged 65 and over (470 people).
+Health outcomes among seniors present some challenges, with national rankings even higher than the general population.

 Frequently Asked Questions - Health